 What if you could get the tactics and advice from the world’s top performers and industry leaders?
 Well, that’s “Tools of Titans.”
 The author, Tim Ferriss, identified as coming up from many people interviewed in this book.
 The first is quite surprising.
 Over 80 percent of these successful people said they have daily meditation or mindfulness practice.

-Many of them also pointed out that they repeatedly listen to a single song when trying to focus.
+Many also pointed out that they repeatedly listen to a single song when trying to focus.
 Almost all of them had turned a weakness into a competitive advantage.
 That never worked in their favor.

 10 Best Lessons From Tools Of Titans Book

 Tools of Titans is a book where you can find some of the finest minds in the world.
 You’ll see what makes them different, what works for them, and their routines.
 What are the tactics, routines, and habits of billionaires, icons, and world-class performers?
-It is the best book in the world on self-development, personal growth, business finance, anything that will take your life and elevate it.
+It is the best book in the world on self-development, personal growth, business finance, and anything that will take your life and elevate it.

 Let’s dive into the ten best ideas and summaries from the “Tools of titans” book.

 What would happen if we could tap into that exact blueprint, that same roadmap?
 If you find the blueprints for someone who built a five-story mansion.
 You got to assemble the materials and put effort into them.

 - Figure out clues and pieces from model people.

 - Analyze the successful people and know their habits and blueprints.